LottieAnning/LIFE4136_rotation3/README.md

 <a name="splitstree"></a>

-After downloading SplitsTree (instructions at the top of the page) ipload your .tre file to the SplitsTree software by navigating to [File] then [Open].
+After downloading SplitsTree (instructions at the top of the page) upload your .tre file to the SplitsTree software by navigating to [File] then [Open].
 Once loaded select [Tree] then [NJ] to view your tree as a midpoint rooted neighbour joined tree.
 The output should look as follows:

 ![SplitsTree](Figures/SplitsTree.png)